microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 Make sure that the name of the snippet contains the letters from the snippet value, so that fuzzy matching algorithms can make the right match in the suggestion list.

-If you don't, then the **Emmet: Expand Abbreviation** command will work nevertheless.
-But, these snippets won't show up in the suggesiton list which relies on the fuzzy matching to filter out suggestions.
+If you don't, then the **Emmet: Expand Abbreviation** command will still work.
+But, these snippets won't show up in the suggestion list which relies on the fuzzy matching to filter out suggestions.

 These custom snippets are applicable to all other stylesheet flavors like `scss`, `less` or `sass`.
 Therefore, don't include a trailing `;` at the end of the snippet value.
 Emmet will add it as needed based on the whether the language requires it.

-> Note: After making changes to the `snippets.json` file, remember to reload Visual Studio Code for it to take effect.
+> Note: After making changes to the `snippets.json` file, remember to reload VS Code for it to take effect.

 ## Emmet configuration